The Who's musical equipment

 This is a history of the equipment that the English rock band The Who used.
 It also notes their influence on the instruments of the time period.

-As their sound developed with each album, and their audience expanded with each tour, John Entwistle and Pete Townshend, supported by sound engineer Bob Pridden, became known for constantly changing their stage equipment.
+As their sound developed with each album, and their audience expanded with each tour, John Entwistle and Pete Townshend, supported by their sound engineer, Bob Pridden, became known for constantly changing their stage equipment.
 Townshend altered his setup for nearly every tour, and Entwistle's equipment changed even more than that.
-Keith Moon played various drum kits, recognizably 'Pictures of Lily' kit, manufactured by Premier Percussion, which consisted of one and a half kits' worth of equipment as a precaution towards his tendency to destroy parts onstage.
+Keith Moon played various drum kits, recognizably the 'Pictures of Lily' kit, manufactured by Premier Percussion, which consisted of one and a half kits' worth of equipment as a precaution towards his tendency to destroy parts onstage.